TatianaMolina-CV/tatianamolina-cv.github.io/README.md

 ## BEYOND WORK

-I have lived in four very different countries, speak 5 languages, and love learning new things.
+I have lived in four very different countries and speak 5 languages.
 I have a good deal of empathy and value the diversity of skills and profiles in a workplace.
+I’m naturally curious, committed and genuinely enjoy mentoring others as much as learning from people around me.